angelicamacias/Coursera/C_Mod_3/README.md

 - with the command patch we can applay the change to the code
 	syntax: patch code.py < app_change.diff
 - for applay the change we have to save the change in a file withe the exatansion "diff" for convension diff app1.py app2.py - app_change.diff
 - when we have the file with the output of the change we use the command patch to put the change in the code patch code.py < app_change.diff
-- if the result is success then we will have just one line the output: "patchin files <namefile-"
+- if the result is success then we will have just one line the output: "patchin files <namefile- "
 - but what do this in place to copy the new code in another fies? the principal reason is, in the case that you want to put the change code in more that one computer then this will take a lot of time, so with this command we can automatice the process.
 - the module psutil helps to check the percentage of the CPU